zpok3/Waters-of-Life/README.md

 5. Close the command prompt and a file named **Fallout3_backup.exe** should appear in the game's **Root** folder.

 ## BSA Decompressor
 Decompresses the vanilla BSA files to reduce loading times and stuttering.
 Can also fix certain sound effects not playing.
-As of 1.2.0rc1 these are included in the list but if Wabbajack breaks them somehow here are instructions to decompress them.
 1. In your **Installation Location**, open the `__bsa decompressor` folder.
 2. Run **FO3 BSA Decompressor.exe**
 3. The **Fallout 3** and **Decompressed Archives** path should be filled by default (Root and Data folder respectively).